sultani0802/weather/README.md

 ### Manually
 - Download the project
 - Double click Weather.xcworkspace to open the project in Xcode
-- I have a free account registered to OpenWeatherMap.
-Meaning, my APP_ID has a limited amount of get requests.
-If OWM gives you a hard time, inform me and I will update it.

 ## Built With
 - Swift standard library (UIKit)